 Other than Directory Information, no information in a student's record will be released without written permission of the student.
-Funding agencies will require their client to authorize WDT officials to release academic records to the respective agency.
+WDT requires a student to complete a release of information form to authorize WDT officials to release academic records to the respective 3rd party agency.

 To request the release of a student's record or transcript, the student must sign a release form or submit a request in writing that includes the student's signature to the Registrar's Office.
 Requests may be made to WDT in person, via fax, or through US mail.
 This procedure must be followed each time the student wishes a record or transcript to be released.
 The student must state the name and address of the person or agency to receive the record and sign the form or request.
 No records will be released to or for any student who has not met all financial obligations to WDT.
+The Registrar's Office will not release official transcripts on behalf of a current student during a semester's open grading period.
+Western Dakota Tech does not have the authority to release transcripts provided to Western Dakota Tech from another higher education institution.